-The CW + carrier beacon example program is very simple but makes the RFzero capable of transmitting CW and carrier on any frequency from 100 kHz to 200 MHz and beyond running on the fundamental frequency.
+The CW + carrier beacon program is very simple but makes the RFzero capable of transmitting CW and carrier on any frequency from 100 kHz to about 300 MHz running on the fundamental frequency.

 During the CW part of the sequence the TX LED will flash with the CW and during the carrier part of the sequence the TX LED will be constantly lit.

 The GPS is used for calibration purposes only thus it does not control the sequence.
 When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.

 The sequence is not GPS controlled.
 The beacon transmits a free running CW message and a fixed length 20 s carrier.